Vizzuality/marxan-cloud/infrastructure/README.md

 The output values include access data for some of the resources above.

-When the 'base' is applied, Terraform will create a couple of service principals and so, az cli logged in user must have privileges to do so.
-When you don't have the privileges, you will get an error that looks like this: `ApplicationsClient.BaseClient.Patch(): unexpected status 403 with OData error: Authorization_RequestDenied: Insufficient privileges to complete the operation`.

 #### Kubernetes

 Contains the Kubernetes configuration to run Marxan on the resources created in the previous section, as well as some